Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 Is VZIG safe?

 VZIG is one of the safest blood products available.
 Canadian Blood Services carefully screens donors and tests all blood.
-Blood of donors is not used if the donor has risk factors or tests positive for an infectious disease.
+Blood is not used if the donor has risk factors or tests positive for an infectious disease.
 VZIG is treated with heat and chemicals to kill germs.
 The risk of getting an infection from VZIG is very small.

 Where can I get VZIG?

-Call Health Link at 811 if you've had contact with chickenpox or shingles and you:
+Contact your healthcare provider or call Health Link at 811 if you've had contact with chickenpox or shingles and you:

 - have a weak immune system